 In 2022, Unistrut Midwest went through some organizational restructuring and welcomed Kevin Brooks as President/CEO and promoted Michael Hoff to Chief Revenue Officer.
 Dave Ellis remains with the organization as Chief Operating Officer.
 Mark Ellis has stepped down as president but remains with the organization in an advisory role.

-Our organization is still to this day a family-run firm that began as a small local distributor in 1975.
+Our organization has grown into a successful firm that began as a small local distributor in 1975.
 We have grown to become the largest independent Unistrut distributor in the country.
 We consistently hold the largest inventory of Unistrut products including several hundred thousand feet of channel, over ten thousand fittings, ten thousand feet of grating, fifty thousand feet of Telespar tubing, and much more!
-Our mission has not changed from 1975 to the present; “We strive to sell a quality product, with quality service.”

 A Brief History of Unistrut